HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

         ```

 !!! note
-        If during DAM staging the Publisher and the Subscriber have content items that contain the same name, the items would not be staged or synchronized to the subscriber.
+        The items are not staged or synchronized to the subscriber if the Publisher and the Subscriber have content items that contain the same name during DAM staging.

-        When items are not able to be created on the subscriber notifications will be printed in the DAM logs of the subscriber.
+        When items are not created on the subscriber, notifications are printed in the DAM logs of the subscriber.

-        The only way to know that something does not get staged or synchronized to the subscriber would be to monitor the DAM logs.
+        You can monitor the DAM logs to know if something did not get staged or synchronized to the subscriber.

-        The DAM UUIDs used in content items would vary for items that are not able to be staged.
+        The DAM UUIDs used in content items vary for items that were not staged.

 ## Using WCM with DAM staging